ajlinhard/DragonRegen/src/DataCreator/README_DataGen.md

 ## Nexts Steps:

 2) Work on the FirstName and LastName detectors.
-Look at Microsoft token detector for more
 3) Load a name files into SQL Spark and then reference it in a follow-up query.
-4) Add in overall column nullability idea
+4) Add logging, trace, and speed tracking
 5) System-wide spark instance for easier appending, relationships and collaboration
 6) Think through multi-column relationships?
 How will the talk (maybe via a builder class?)
+7) Look at Microsoft token detector (Presidio) for more
+8) Routing Data Table Concepts (backend mysql or postgreSQL db)
+9) Profile Categorical (column_values, column_value_ratio)

 - Abstract Read and Write (based of repository concept)
 - Work on other column generators like catergorical, UID, First/Last name